Balsamic vinegar and the woodsy flavor of fresh rosemary infused in these pan-seared pork chops; which can be ready in about 15 minutes.

 You could also use boneless chicken breasts or chicken thighs (bone in or boneless).
 Another added bonus to this dish is that it can be made on top of the stove so you don’t have to heat your house up by turning the oven on; which makes it the perfect weeknight meal during those hot summer months. ~Enjoy!

-- Heat oil and rosemary in a large saute pan over medium-high heat.
+- Heat oil and rosemary in a large skillet over medium-high heat.

 - Place the pork chops into the pan and cook 3-5 minutes per side.